nocobase/docs/docs/en-US/handbook/ui/linkage-rule.md

 > **Note**: This feature **is supported starting from v1.7.0-beta.24 versions**

-Block linkage rules allow dynamically controlling the display of blocks based on system variables (such as current user, current role) or contextual variables (such as current popup record).
-For example, an admin can view the full order information, while a regular user can only see specific order details.
-By configuring two order blocks and setting block linkage rules, this effect can be achieved.
+Block linkage rules allow dynamic control of block visibility based on system variables (such as the current user or role) or context variables (such as the current popup record).
+For example, an administrator can view the complete order information, while a customer service role can only view specific order data.
+Through block linkage rules, the corresponding block can be configured based on the role, with different fields, operation buttons, and data ranges set within the block.
+When the logged-in role matches the target role, the system will display the corresponding block.

 👉 For more details, check: [Block/Block Linkage Rules](/handbook/ui/blocks/block-settings/block-linkage-rule)